Portugal for Digital Nomads: The Definitive Guide 2023

 - Wash at 45°C- €4.50

 - Wash at 60°C- €5

 - The cheapest option is to wash the clothes in the sink.
-You can buy the laundry soap from any supermarket and easily wash them.
+You can buy laundry soap from any supermarket and easily wash them.
 (Note that they may take a bit longer to dry).

-Leisure & Lifestyle
+Leisure and Lifestyle in Portugal

 Of course, one cannot just keep working and studying for the entire duration while in Portugal.
-Therefore, this vibrant country has a lot more to offer to people who love to spend time with family and friends.
+This vibrant country has a lot more to offer to people who love to spend time with family and friends.
 Since the country is not so expensive, you can easily plan your outings, short trips, and club parties.

 Nightlife in Portugal